PritamChakrabortyShuvo/Linux/05_Configure-SSH-Linux-to-Linux.md

     sudo systemctl status ssh
 ```
 #### Start SSH Service
-To start the SSH service (for example, after stopping it), use this command.
+To start the SSH service (for example, after stopping it) use this command.
 ```bash
     sudo systemctl start ssh
 ```